po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

 ### 22. Everyone Do: Git Fork (20 min)

 * Open [Git docs](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project) in your browser and explain the following:

 * Forking allows you to contribute to a repository that you don't have push access to.
 When you fork a project, GitHub will make an exact copy of the project that will live on your account that you can push to.

 * This workflow then allows you to create a pull request to the parent repository when you have finished your contributions.
 This is a very common workflow in many open source projects.

 * Direct students to the activity instructions found in `27-Evr_Git-Fork/README.md`.

 * While everyone is working on the activity, be sure to remind students and the rest of the instructional staff that questions on Slack or otherwise are welcome and will be handled.
 It's a good way for your team to prioritize students that need extra help.

 * Open your browser and choose a repository to fork.
 Click the green fork button.

 * Open your command line and demonstrate the following:

-  * After we clone the repository, we will want to visit our own fork and copy the Git URL to clone it the local machine, as follows:
+  * After we clone the repository, we will want to visit our own fork on GitHub and copy the Git URL to clone it the local machine.
+After that, we change into the directory for our forked repository:

     ```sh
-    git clone git@github.com:microsoft/vscode.git
+    git clone git@github.com:<YOUR_GITHUB_USERNAME>/forking-tutorial.git && cd forking-tutorial
     ```

   * 🔑 After you clone the local repository, run the following command to demonstrate that the remote is pointed to your namespace rather than the parent repository: